Anyone who fishes, hunts, or traps must have the appropriate permit or qualify for an exemption.

 Other than the permits listed above, a user may qualify for permit exemption.

-Are you a Missouri resident who owns or leases land?
+Are you a Missouri resident who owns land?

 Resident landowners (who own five acres or more) and their immediate households may fish, trap, and hunt (except deer and turkey) on land they own.

-Note: You must own or lease all of the land around the body of water to qualify for fishing permit exemptions.
+Note: You must own all of the land around the body of water to qualify for fishing permit exemptions.

 Are you a Missouri resident age 65 or older?